MystenLabs/sui/external-crates/move/documentation/book/src/tuples.md

 limited:
 - They can only appear in expressions (usually in the return position for a function).
-- They cannot be bound to local variables. cannot be bound to local variables; they cannot be stored in structs; and tuple types cannot be used
+- They cannot be bound to local variables.
+- They cannot be bound to local variables.
+- They cannot be stored in structs.
+- Tuple types cannot be used to instantiate generics.

 Similarly, [unit `()`](https://en.wikipedia.org/wiki/Unit_type) is a type created by the Move source language in order to be expression based.
 The unit value `()` does not result in any runtime value.